-Makarasana is a restorative yoga pose meant for the relaxation of mind and body.
+Makarasana is a restorative yoga pose meant for the relaxation of the mind and body.
 It is a basic level pose.
 This is a simple posture yet gives many benefits.

 The medieval Hatha Yoga text Gheranda Samhita describes this posture.